-The 2020 conference theme, Embracing Differences and Empowering Communities is especially suited to highlight research and educational programs that both examine and enhance the involvement and engagement of Latin@s/Latinxs/Hispanics and immigrants in community and economic development activities.
+We hope to highlight research and educational programs that both examine and enhance the involvement and engagement of Latin@s/Latinxs/Hispanics and other immigrants in community and economic development activities.
 Promoting development through entrepreneurialism and business development is key for the sustainability and expansion of local and regional economies given the relative youth and risk-taking mindset that usually characterizes immigrant communities.
-Community and economic development plans, programs, and projects build bridges, promote dialogue and create opportunities that benefit communities, acting as facilitators of integration processes.
+Community and economic development plans, programs, and projects build bridges, promote dialogue, and create opportunities that benefit communities, acting as facilitators of integration processes.

 The Cambio de Colores conference is a multistate conference about integration of immigrants in new destinations in the Midwest.
 It is a professional development opportunity that engages practitioners, researchers, and those working with immigrant communities in sharing experiences and knowledge that facilitate the integration of immigrants in new settlement areas.